tjek/tjek-swift-sdk/README.md

 The `userInfo` of the `NSNotification` object that is passed to the selector handling the notification is a dictionary containing both the old and new users (set to `NSNull.null` if logged out).
 This will only be triggered when the `uuid` of the attached user changes, not if a property of the user changes.

-### Location
+### Geolocation
-Everything in the eTilbudsavis world is location based, so it is **very** important that you set the location on the ETA object, and keep it up to date.
+Everything in the eTilbudsavis world is geolocation based, so it is **very** important that you set the geolocation on the ETA object, and keep it up to date.
 Even if you don't think it is relevant, please still send it, as the analytics are vital.
 The location info that you set will be sent with every subsequent API call.

-To update all the location properties at once, use the following methods:
+To update all the geolocation properties at once, use the following methods:

     [ETA.SDK setLatitude:55.631219
                longitude:12.577426
-                distance:5000
+                  radius:5000
             isFromSensor:NO];
 If you wish to change each part separately, use these properties:

-    ETA.SDK.location = [[CLLocation alloc] initWithLatitude:55.631219
+    ETA.SDK.geolocation = [[CLLocation alloc] initWithLatitude:55.631219
                                                      longitude:12.577426];
-    ETA.SDK.distance = @(5000);
+    ETA.SDK.radius = @(5000);
     ETA.SDK.isLocationFromSensor = NO;